-Heath Village (see Point 5 below), but this site would not destroy the character and local distinctiveness of the award -winning Dickens Heath Village.
-Therefore, Tidbury Green Golf Course Site should have been allocated a maximum score of Priority 5 status (yellow) as a more sustainable alternative than the sports fields west of Dickens Heath, which should have scored as a "red" status.
+A corner shop could be provided on Tilehouse Lane to increase the sustainability score.
+Therefore, the former Tidbury Green Golf Course Site (Arden Green) should have been allocated a maximum score of Priority 5 status (yellow) as a more sustainable alternative than the sports fields west of Dickens Heath, which should have scored as a "red" status.
 In addition, Page 15 of the SLPR 2020 in Objectives states,